 The Company's common stock repurchase program has been in place since August 2004.
 In the aggregate, the Board of Directors has authorized the Company to repurchase \$5.6 billion of the Company's common stock under the program.
 Under the program, the Company may repurchase outstanding shares of its common stock from time to time in the open market and through privately negotiated transactions.
-Unless terminated earlier by resolution of the Company's Board of Directors, the repurchase program will expire when the Company has repurchased all shares authorized under the program.
-As of August 1, 2015, the Company had repurchased a total of approximately 138.8 million shares of its common stock for approximately \$4.9 billion under this program.
-As of August 1, 2015, an additional \$653.8 million remains available for repurchase of shares under the current authorized program.
-The repurchased shares are held as authorized but unissued shares of common stock.
-The Company also, from time to time, repurchases shares in settlement of employee minimum tax withholding obligations due upon the vesting of restricted stock units or the exercise of stock options.
+Unless therminated earlier by resolution of the Company bas repurchased as laberas authorized under the program.
+As of August 1, 2015, the Company had repurchase of shares and through privately that repurchase of shares are beld as authorized but unissued shares of its common stock.
+The Company has repurchased as laberas authorized under the program.
+The repurchase of shares are held as authorized but unissued shares of common stock.
+The Company also, from time to time, repurchases hares in settlement of employee minimum tax withholding obligations due upon the vesting of restricted stock units or the exercise of stock options.
 The withholding amount is based on the employee's minimum statutory withholding requirement.
 Any future common stock repurchases will be dependent upon several factors, including the Company's financial performance, outlook, liquidity and the amount of cash the Company has available in the United States.